sendgrid/docs/source/API_Reference/Web_API_v3/teammates.md

 Resend a teammate invite [POST]
 {% endanchor %}

+This endpoint allows you to resend a teammate invite.

-Teammate invitations expire after 7 days.
+**Note: Teammate invitations will expire after 7 days.
+Resending an invite will reset the expiration date.**

 {% apiv3example post POST https://api.sendgrid.com/v3/teammates/pending/{token}/resend %}